 BEST FOR: Families on a budget who want suspension.
 NOT best for older and taller kids past about 41″ tall.

 TRAILER CAPACITY: Single or Double

-STROLLER KIT: Single 8″ air tire swivel wheel included, can lock straight
+WHAT’S INCLUDED: Trailer arm, single 8″ air tire swivel wheel can lock straight

 - Most affordable double or single trailer to offer suspension

 - 5-point harness with car seat style buckle

 - Chest strap keeps shoulder harness in place